block-bites/fondant-app/README.md

 # Fondant: A Blockchain Application Suite
 ## Current Status

 Welcome to the Fondant app, version 1.0!
 This guide will walk you through setting up both the frontend and backend components.
-Get ready to explore and test the capabilities of our blockchain application.
+Get ready to explore and test the capabilities of this blockchain application.

-Setup and Execution
+## Prerequisites:

+You will need *docker* installed and running on your machine for this application to work.

 ## Running the Application:

 *Script Selection:* Choose the appropriate script for your operating system (Windows or Linux) and execute it.
 *Initialization* Feedback: Monitor the initial output from nctl (Note: This feedback mechanism will be updated in future releases).
 *Launch:* Once the setup is complete, your Fondant app is ready for use!

 ## Frontend Features

 Explore the user-friendly interface of Fondant's frontend:

-    Accounts Page: This section displays all user accounts, complete with their private and public keys.
+*Accounts Page:* This section displays all user accounts, complete with their private and public keys.
-    Blocks Section: View all blockchain blocks arranged in chronological order.
+*Blocks Section:* View all blockchain blocks arranged in chronological order.
-    Deploys, Events, Logs: Access detailed information about deploys, events, and logs for in-depth analysis.
+*Deploys, Events, Logs:* Access detailed information about deploys, events, and logs for in-depth analysis.

 ## Backend Capabilities